pyglet/pyglet/README.md

 Pyglet has an active developer and user community.
 If you find a bug or a problem with the documentation, please [open an issue](https://github.com/pyglet/pyglet/issues).
-Anyone is welcome to join our [discord] server were a lot of the development discussion is going on.
+Anyone is welcome to join our [discord] server where a lot of the development discussion is going on.
 It's also a great place to ask for help.

 Some of the features of pyglet are: